 We have a Quality Standard specifically for providers of lay-led self management programmes based on what was originally called the Stanford model.
 These courses operate under a licence from the Self-Management Resource Centre, provided in the UK by Talking Health Taking Action (THTA).
 The courses were originally known in the UK as the Expert Patient Programme.

-We have also developed a Training and Support Framework for those people who deliver the programmes.
+We have also developed a Training and Support Framework with THTA for people who actually deliver the programmes.